Cyclic succession: Mechanisms

 Cyclic succession is a descriptive phenomenon that can be accounted for in several ways.
 In Watt's bog system, he suggested that factors endogenous to the plant species were at play.
 He writes, "Each patch in this space-time mosaic is dependent on its neighbours and develops under conditions partly imposed by them."
 In other words, species life history characteristics fluctuate cyclically under the influence of surrounding species.
 These periodic shifts in life history properties produce observable changes in community composition.
 In the system Watt observed, phasic development was specifically responsible for changes in growth and mortality rate.

 As a result of changes in survival and growth ability, the balance of species dominance shifts, thus marking discrete stages.
 If the milieu of interspecific relationships satisfies the conditions described in the model above, a cyclic pattern of succession is observed.

 Exogenous factors, such as depredation by herbivores, can also be indirect drivers for cyclic succession if they differentially modulate plant life history properties over time.
 Density-dependent root gnawing by rodents is proposed as one such mechanism in the Larrea-Opuntia system.
 Watt noted that cyclic fluctuations in mortality rate could also be produced through differential response to seasonal conditions like frost.

-It is important to note that patterns cyclic succession cannot be readily linked to any single species, as Watt's Calluna bushes have been observed in non-cyclic systems.
+Patterns of cyclic succession cannot be readily linked to any single species, as Watt's Calluna bushes have been observed in non-cyclic systems.
 Rather, it is the aggregate composition of species that gives rise to the cyclic process.